 The Los Osos Reserve represents a mixture of Mediterranean and continental desert climate with warm winters of gentle rain and hot summers with violent thunderstorms.
-Predominate vegetation of the area consists of semi-desert shrub but the presence of a perennial water source (Lamb Creek) adds the unusual element of riparian wooded habitat.
+Predominant vegetation of the area consists of semi-desert shrub but the presence of a perennial water source (Lamb Creek) adds the unusual element of riparian wooded habitat.
 This diversity of habitats results in a high diversity of plant and animal forms, from the aquatic to dry desert species.
-The site extends attitudinally 250 m (800 ft) from the valley floor up the slope of San Jacinto Peak, adding a significant elevational gradient effect to the fauna and flora found there.
+The site extends altitudinally 250 m (800 ft) from the valley floor up the slope of San Jacinto Peak, adding a significant elevational gradient effect to the fauna and flora found there.
 A recent study found one rare species, Galium angustifolium subsp. gracillim

 On May 25- June 3 1908 Joseph Grinnell and Harry Swarth conducted an animal survey of Snow Creek, a canyon adjacent to Oasis de Los Osos.
 In 2008, 2010, and 2012 the San Diego Natural History Museum was able to resurvey the area and here are their findings.